Opinion: Rishi Sunak is Britain’s first LinkedIn prime minister

 Just look at the new year’s speech he made last week.
 It wasn’t very good.
 And the reason?
 Management consultants don’t really do vision.
 (When they do, it’s reliably, appallingly insincere.)

-And the problem is, of course, that voters are beginning to see this.
-When you speak to people in focus groups, the prime minister is still seen as being better than his party in terms of his polling (he could hardly be worse).
+And the problem, of course, is that voters are beginning to see this.
+When you speak to people in focus groups, the prime minister is still doing better than his party in terms of his polling (he could hardly be doing worse).
 He is still seen as a bit of a fresh start.
-But he is no longer the Rishi Sunak who delivered furlough and Covid interventions – indeed, he is often defined as the Rishi Sunak who is the husband of a multi-millionaire.
+But he is no longer the Rishi Sunak who delivered furlough and Covid interventions – indeed, he is often defined as the Rishi Sunak who is the husband of a multimillionaire.

 In terms of his personality, he is seen as a bit odd.
 Voters see it in the way he talks and behaves.
 When he has to empathise with people, they don’t think he is at ease.
 It’s not that it makes him properly uncomfortable, but it does seem a little forced.

 It is very hard to see how he moves away from this.
-Politicians like to reinvent themselves but there are no reinventions possible that could suddenly make him a man of the people – short of a divorce – and it is very hard to imagine a situation in which his speaking style becomes less Deloite strategy delivery.
+Politicians like to reinvent themselves, but there are no reinventions possible – short of a divorce – that could suddenly make him a man of the people, and it is very hard to imagine a situation in which his speaking style becomes less “Deloitte strategy delivery”.
 And so this is what the Tories have to work with for the foreseeable.

 Join our commenting forum